Mono, a startup that wants to build Plaid for Africa, gets backing from Y Combinator – TechCrunch

 “If you ask me, I’ll say we don’t see ourselves entirely in open banking or finance,” he told TechCrunch.
 “Today, we’re concerned about how we can get data from different sources and aggregate into a database where businesses can get access to them with our users’ consent.
 Down the line, we can use this data for different use cases and solve various problems.”

 Mono has already secured partnerships with more than 16 financial institutions in Nigeria and has a little over a hundred businesses like Carbon, Renmoney, Flutterwave and Indicina using its platform.
-They process about 5 million datasets per hour, the CEO claims.
+They process about 5 million data sets per hour, the CEO claims.

 These clients are mainly lending companies with a few others in proptech and health tech, which allow users to pay for their services in installments.
 But there are plans to diversify this clientele.
 One such way will be to improve onboarding processes on applications through its one-click signup feature.